-In outdoor skills boys learned how to navigate using a compass.
-They completed an orienteering course that circled lower camp ending with a camp fire and s’ more treat.
-In Air riflery boys learned how to handle their rifles and shoot in the prone position.
-In blacksmithing boys started by making hooks to learn the basics of blacksmithing.
+In outdoor skills, boys learned how to navigate using a compass.
+They completed an orienteering course that circled lower camp ending with a campfire and s’ more treat.
+In air riflery, boys learned how to handle their rifles and shoot in the prone position.
+In blacksmithing, boys started by making hooks to learn the basics of blacksmithing.
 Then they began planning their comprehensive projects.
 In all the skills boys were called into more.
 More challenges, more opportunities, and more chances to go deeper with skills and friendships.

 Tonight campers will be called even more into Christ’s story for our lives when they read and discuss John 8:1-11.
-They will hear how Jesus protected the adulteress with a simple challenge to the crowd… “Let any one of you who is without sin be the first to throw a stone at her.”
+They will hear how Jesus protected the adulteress with a simple challenge to the crowd, “Let anyone of you who is without sin be the first to throw a stone at her.”
 They will hear about unconditional forgiveness and a call to repentance.
 Christ calls us to go deeper and do more with our friendships, tribal games, skills, and ultimately our relationship with Christ.

 Today, tomorrow, and the rest of the session Camp Rockmont will continue to dive deeper and search for more.